 Adobe Spark provides basic design templates that you can align with your brand with the click of a button, allowing you to create a branded image to save for your email automation queue in minutes.
 You can also use Adobe Spark to create branded videos, flyers, social media images, and more, all in an easy-to-use interface.

 Pricing: Adobe Spark plans begin at $9.99/month.
-There is a free plan available, but with the free plan, you are unable to remove the Adobe Spark watermark.
+There is a free plan available, but you cannot remove the Adobe Spark watermark with the free plan.

 What is email automation without an email list?
 Many marketers turn to OptinMonster to build forms for their website, blog, and landing pages to capture subscribers.
 OpinMonster makes creating and integrating these forms to your website super easy and provides a host of options for what kind of form you can create, such as a pop-up box or a slide in.
 Your email list will grow in no time!

-Pricing: Similar to Adobe Spark, Canva offers a limited free plan that you can get started on.
+Pricing: Like Adobe Spark, Canva offers a limited free plan that you can get started on.
 The Canva Pro plan is $9.95/month.

 11. Campaign Monitor